 Each semester, Testing Services will set up and publish dates for Nursing Admission testing.

-TEAS dates coming soon.
+TEAS dates will be:

 Due to the length of the TEAS exam, testing will take place ONLY on the dates listed above.
 Please allow four (4) hours for the testing.